• Skip to primary navigation

 Step 9: Brush and bake

-Brush the tops of the biscuits with soy milk.
+Brush the tops of the biscuits with soy milk or other egg wash substitutes.
 Bake for 12-14 minutes, or until they’re golden brown.
 Transfer the baked biscuits to a wire rack to cool, then serve while they’re warm.
 Happy eating!

 Brushing biscuits with soy milk.